Documentation

 copies the content from the previous declaration, but the text color is being overwritten with the blue color.

-In some cases you may need to use the StyleZero throught Javascript or another languange, so you can use it as string.
+In some cases you may need to use the StyleZero throught a programming language like JavaScript, so you can use it as string.

 For example here a StyleZero declaration is injected to a div element when it's clicked.